Kotlin/dokka/docs/src/doc/docs/user_guide/gradle/usage.md

 }
 ```

-`DokkaMultiModule` depends on all Dokka tasks in the subprojects named `dokka${format}Partial`, runs them, and creates a toplevel page
+`DokkaMultiModule` depends on all Dokka tasks in the subprojects named `dokka${format}Partial`, runs them, and creates a top-level page
 with links to all generated (sub)documentations.
 It is possible to configure each of them:
 ```kotlin
 tasks.dokkaHtmlPartial.configure {